 What a Free Radar Scan Includes for a UAE Website

-A free Radar scan gives you a quick structural view of a public UAE website, so you can run one scan, review the map, and decide whether it is useful for your next steps.
+A free Radar scan gives you a quick visual view of a public UAE website.
+You can run one scan, inspect the structure map, and decide whether the output is useful for your next SEO or GEO review.

 In brief

-• You can run one scan and review a map of the website structure to see how the public URL layer is organised.
+- You can run one free scan and review a visual map of the public website structure without checking pages one by one.

-• You can share the scan link or save a PNG card, making the structure view easier to discuss with a team or agency.
+- You can share the scan link or save a PNG card, making it easier to discuss the site structure with your team or agency.

-• Radar does not scan areas behind access controls.
-If discovery is blocked, JSON URL snapshot import can be used where available.
+- Radar does not crawl areas behind logins or access controls.
+If crawling is blocked, JSON URL snapshot import can be used instead.

 What to do